 - Make an inverted tent with a small piece of foil and place it in the center of the pan with the cooked tandoori chicken.
 Heat up a small piece of coal on direct flame.
 Once heated through, gently pick up the charcoal and lay it in the foil.
 Drizzle oil on the coal to get it smoking.
 Cover the pan and let the chicken smoke for 5 minutes.

-- Garnish with sliced onion rings, cilantro and a drizzle of lime juice.
+- Garnish with sliced onion rings, cilantro, and a drizzle of lime juice and serve immediately with green chutney, tamarind chutney, and or raita.

 Notes